6 Ways to Build Your Optimism

 Try assuming the best intentions of people and situations for a week and see if it changes your point of view.

-Rewriting the stories we tell ourselves – with a good measure of gratitude – will give us the lift we need for a greater sense of optimism.
+Rewriting the stories we tell ourselves – with a good measure of gratitude – will give us the lift we need for a greater sense of optimism, as I wrote in 5 Tips to Collect Your Best Stories.

 None of this is easy.
 In a world of pandemics, unemployment and massive change, optimism can be a full-time job.
 But it is a task worth the effort, with remarkable benefits for us and those around us.